-Justice Debra Lehrmann called the meeting to order at 9:30 a.m.
-She welcomed everyone to the final Commission meeting of 2022 and expressed her appreciation for everyone's hard work throughout the year on behalf of children and families.
+Justice Debra Lehrmann called the meeting to order at 9:41 a.m.
+She welcomed everyone to the first Children's Commission meeting of 2023 and expressed her appreciation to the State Bar for hosting the meeting in the Texas Law Center.
+Justice Lehrmann acknowledged the everchanging nature of the child welfare system and highlighted that the Commission's purpose is to support the judicial branch.
+She thanked everyone in attendance for their hard work and dedication.